Research shows that B.S. prepared nurses have improved outcomes in patient care, making it the most desireable academic clinical preparation.

 - Advocate for social justice, including commitment to the health of vulnerable populations and the elimination of health disparities.

-- Evaluate sources of evidence and clinical practice guidelines for individualized patient care.
+- Evaluate sources of evidence and clinical practice guidelines for patient care.

-- Integrate best evidence, clinical judgment, and patient preferences in planning individualized care.
+- Integrate best evidence, clinical judgment, and patient preferences in planning care.

 - Interpret multiple biological, physical, and social factors in assessing, planning, and implementing safe patient care to diverse populations in diverse settings.